mayer22/WordEmbeddings/README.md

 # Word Embedding Resources
 I have provided several resources for learning about word embeddings, specifically Word2Vec.

 * Lecture slides that introduce and explain word embeddings.
-They also compares Word2Vec to other NLP techniques and identifies its importance to NLP through visualizations.
+They also compare Word2Vec to other NLP techniques and demonstrate its importance to NLP through examples and visualizations.
 * Python notebook, TrainW2V_Scratch, that demonstrates how word embeddings are created from scratch (using keras) along with a small corresponding input data file, royalData.
 * Python notebook, TrainW2V_Scratch, that demonstrates training a much larger word embedding model (using gensim) along with a corresponding input data file.